projectsesame/sesame/site/content/docs/v1.0.0/ingressroute.md

 #### Upstream TLS

-An IngressRoute route can proxy to an upstream TLS connection by first annotating the upstream Kubernetes service with: `contour.heptio.com/upstream-protocol.tls: "443,https"`.
+An IngressRoute route can proxy to an upstream TLS connection by first annotating the upstream Kubernetes service with: `Sesame.heptio.com/upstream-protocol.tls: "443,https"`.
-This annotation tells Contour which port should be used for the TLS connection.
+This annotation tells Sesame which port should be used for the TLS connection.
 In this example, the upstream service is named `https` and uses port `443`.
 Additionally, it is possible for Envoy to verify the backend service's certificate.
 The service of an `IngressRoute` can optionally specify a `validation` struct which has a mandatory `caSecret` key as well as an mandatory `subjectName`.

-Note: If spec.routes.services[].validation is present, spec.routes.services[].{name,port} must point to a service with a matching contour.heptio.com/upstream-protocol.tls Service annotation.
+Note: If spec.routes.services[].validation is present, spec.routes.services[].{name,port} must point to a service with a matching Sesame.heptio.com/upstream-protocol.tls Service annotation.

 ##### Sample YAML